 Click here: To follow along with the online Bible - If this is you first contact with this blog.

 If you’ve come across this blog post for the first time, then please know that it is part of a larger work.
 To see the entire context, which you can read online, click here.

 Our newly arrived Adam learns he is now in what some consider a myth, but it is called the Garden of Eden.
 A thousand questions are in his mind, like a child learning about the world.
 God chooses this moment to have a conversation with Adam.
 At this point in the Garden of Eden, God is only talking to the man.
 He has yet to create the woman.

 This episode of God instructing the man is full of significance.
 It is clear and easy to understand.
 Probably so easy that it’s been overlooked as outmoded, silly, not to say ridiculous.
 It summarizes the Creator’s basic intentions, what He has in mind, in short why He created humans.
 The how He works with humans.

-The ‘how’ and the ‘why’ are two fundamental points that man of and by himself can’t guess, surmise, deduce, construe or conclude.
-By the same token, if this scene reveals the how and the why of what God has in mind for man–it also indicates the how and why of man in relationship to his Creator.
-This short scene divulges the intimate interconnection between the two main characters (God and humans) in the play.The ‘how’ and the ‘why’ of God are two fundamental points that man can't know by himself Click To Tweet The 2 Trees scene divulges the intimate interconnection between God and humankind Click To Tweet
+The how and the why are two fundamental points that humans of and by himself can’t guess, surmise, deduce, construe or conclude.
+By the same token, if this scene reveals the how and the why of what God has in mind for humans–it also indicates the how and why of humans in their relationship with their Creator.
+This short scene divulges the intimate interconnection between the two main characters (God and humans) in the play.The ‘how’ and the ‘why’ of God are two fundamental points that humans can't know by themselves Click To Tweet The 2 Trees scene divulges the intimate interconnection between God and humankind Click To Tweet

 This scene discloses: